PriceBlocs/react-priceblocs-js/examples/licensed/README.md

 - This is a full example of a licensed billing plan page powered by PriceBlocs.
 - We provide a set of payments building blocks to help you add pricing, billing and more to your applications.
 - This example and more can be used within the PriceBlocs playground [here](https://priceblocs.com/play)
+- We use [tailwindcss](https://tailwindcss.com/) to make sure it looks good out of the box but the PriceBlocs functional components can be used to power any of your own react UI.

 ## Local development